 Rote based learning is prevalent in India as kids have a strong memorizing power.
-This form of learning impacts understanding.
+Video tutorial form of learning emphasizes understanding rather than memorizing topics.
 Memorizing can get facts in our brain but to apply these facts, one needs to understand them completely.
 That is why learn, not memorize is the mantra of education.

 Smart use of animation and background manipulations makes learning fun and effective.

 Study Spectrum manipulates background to show images and animation of concepts the tutors are teaching in the video tutorial.
 Check this.